-The Ohio State University Accelerator Awards are a \$1 million pool of funds to advance the translation of cutting-edge Ohio State innovations from the university into the marketplace.
-The goal of the program is to generate the proof needed to advance technologies to the point that they are either ready to be licensed by an Ohio-based startup company upon completion of the project or determined to be unfeasible for commercialization.
-The Accelerator Awards are partially funded by the Ohio Third Frontier Technology Validation and Startup Fund (TVSF) and administered through the Keenan Center for Entrepreneurship.
-The Ohio Third Frontier aims to create greater economic growth in Ohio through the creation of startup companies that commercialize technologies developedby Ohio institutions of higher education.
+The Ohio State University Accelerator Awards are a \$1 million pool of funds awarded on a competitive basis to advance the translation of cutting-edge Ohio State innovations from the University into the marketplace.
+The goal of the Accelerator Awards program is to generate the proof needed to advance technologies to the point that they are either ready to be licensed by an Ohio-based startup company upon completion of the project or determined to be unfeasible for commercialization.
+The Accelerator Awards are partially funded by the State of Ohio, through the Ohio Third Frontier Technology Validation and Startup Fund (TVSF) and are administered through the Keenan Center for Entrepreneurship, Office of Innovation and Economic Development (OIED).
+The Ohio Third Frontier aims to foster greater economic growth in Ohio through the creation of Ohio-based startup companies that commercialize technologies developed by institutions of higher education.

-Funds are used to support validation activities of technologies that have already demonstrated proof-of-concept, but for which capital from investment partners has not yet been secured.
-Program funds will be allocated to specific, measurable project milestones that are key to establishing commercial viability of the technology.
-The project scope must encompass activities that can be completed within a period of 12-months, with the majority of project funds allocated to independent third-party service providers.
-Predetermined milestones and quantitative metrics of success will be evaluated on a quarterly basis.
+Funds are used to support validation of technologies that have demonstrated proof-of-concept but are not ready for licensing or securing venture capital from investment partners.
+Program funds will be allocated to projects that propose industry informed, measurable project milestones that are key to validating the technology and demonstrating commercial viability.
+The project scope must be achievable within a period of 12 months, with the majority of project funds allocated to independent third-party service providers.
+Achievement of milestones and quantitative metrics of success will be evaluated on a quarterly basis.
 The Accelerator Awards program is open to all Ohio State faculty and staff who meet the eligibility guidelines.